-ENG\ E101 - Composition

-MAT E186 - Precalculus (4 credits)

-BIO E121 - General Biology I (4 credits)

-or CHE E121 - General Chemistry I (4 credits)

-or PHY E121 - General Physics I (4 credits)

-Elective (AESX) - Aesthetic Dimensions (3 credits)

-MAT E254 - Calculus I (4 credits)

-Elective (WRIX) - Written Communication in English II (3 credits)

-Elective (SCRX) - Scientific Reasoning.

-You must choose this course in the sequence you chose

-for the Science above: BIO E122, CHE E122, or PHY E122

-Elective - Unrestricted (3-4 credits)

-Sophomore Year

-MAT E256 - Calculus II (4 credits) CSC E105 - Programming Logic (3 credits) or CSC E106 - Structured Programming (3 credits) Elective (SOCX) - Social Phenomena I (3 credits) Elective (HISX) - Historical Knowledge (3 credits) Elective - Unrestricted 1 MAT E268 - Calculus III: Multivariable (4 credits) MAT E285 - Differential Equations (3 credits) Elective (SOPX) - Social Phenomena II (3 credits) Elective (ORAX) - Oral Communication in English (3 credits) Elective - Unrestricted (3-4 credits)
+ENG E101 - Composition MAT E186 - Pre-Calculus BIO E121 - General Biology I 3 credits 4 credits 4 credits or CHE E121 - General Chemistry I (4 credits) or PHY E121 - General Physics I (4 credits) Elective (AESX) - Aesthetic Dimensions 3 credits MAT E254 - Calculus I 4 credits Elective (WRIX) - Written Comm. in English II 3 credits Elective (SCRX) - Scientific Reasoning 3-4 credits You must choose this course in the sequence you chose for or the Science above: BIO E122, CHE E122, or PHY E12 2 Elective (OPEN) - Any course 100 or higher 3-4 credits 1 r MAT E256 - Calculus II 4 credits CSC E105 - Programming Logic 3 credits Elective (SOCX) - Social Phenomena I 3 credits Elective (HISX) - Historical Knowledge 3 credits Elective (OPEN) - Any course 100 or higher 3-4 credits 1 MAT E268 - Calculus III: Multivariable 4 credits MAT E285 - Differential Equations 3 credits Elective (SOPX) - Social Phenomena II 3 credits Elective (ORAX) - Oral Communication in English 3 credits Elective (OPEN) - Any course 100 or higher 3-4 credits 1

-${f 1}$ You are free to choose any courses at or above 100-level to complete unrestricted electives, although you may need to use these credits to take courses that prepare you for required courses in the degree program.
+1You are free to choose any courses at or above 100-level to complete unrestricted electives, although you may need to use these credits to take courses that prepare you for required courses in the degree program.
 You should also consider using unrestricted electives to meet foreign language requirements for your programs or to begin work on completing a minor.
 Central Connecticut State University will require that you complete a minor for the general math degree (not for the Actuarial Science or Statistics Specializations) by earning at least 18 credits in one area outside your major field; you must complete at least 9 of those minor credits at Central.
 You can also complete other General Education requirements for CCSU, SCSU, WCSU, and COSU; and up to two additional General Education requirements for ECSU.
 You are encouraged to meet with your advisor to determine which courses to select.
-Consider selecting courses from the Elective (CRTY) - CSCU Transfer Creativity or Elective (GLKY) - CSCU Transfer Global Knowledge.
+Consider selecting courses from the Elective (CRTY) - CSCU Transfer Creativity (3-4 credits or Elective (GLKY) - CSCU Transfer Global Knowledge (3-4 credits)

 In order to graduate and be guaranteed admission to a State University or to Charter Oak State College, you must earn an overall 2.0 grade point average.
 SCSU requires a GPA of 2.0 in Mathematics courses applied toward the major, and no more than one grade below C- in courses applied toward the major.
-WCSU requires a C or better in MAT\ E254, MAT\ E256 and MAT\ E268 .
+WCSU requires a C or better in MAT E254, MAT E256 and MAT E268